gilch/hissp/docs/macro_tutorial.rst

    [0, 2, 4, 6, 8, 10, 12, 14, 16, 18]

+.. sidebar:: Beware of side effects when defining reader macros.

+   Tooling that reads Lissp may have to backtrack or restart reading of an invalid form.
+   E.g. before compiling a form,
+   the bundled `LisspREPL` attempts to read it to see if it is complete.
+   If it isn't, it will ask for another line and attempt to read it again.
+   Thus, a reader macro on the first line will get evaluated again for each line input after, until the form is completed or aborted.
+   Well-written reader macros should therefore not have side effects at read time, or at least make them idempotent.

 Reader macros like this effectively create new reader syntax by reinterpreting existing reader syntax.